edsonwade/Spring-Boot-Actuator-Prometheus-Grafana/README.md

-# Dashboard de métricas com Spring Boot Actuator, Prometheus e Grafana 2022
+# Dashboard of métrics with Spring Boot Actuator, Prometheus and Grafana 2023